The Ankerwycke Yew

 We're going to have a look at them.
 First up is politicworm, for a long time the largest of the Oxfordian blogs.
 Run by Stephanie Hopkins Hughes, the site is a shining example of contrarian methodology.
 Education is a big deal for Oxfordians.
 We're going to look at her detailed account of Oxford's studies.

-Politicworm's contribution to this hot topic turns out to be like Black Adder's pencil.
-Broken and pointless.
+Politicworm's contribution turns out like Black Adder's pencil.

 Riddled with errors